England return to Wembley Stadium to face Italy in the Euro 2020 final on Sunday evening at 20:00 BST.

 Social distancing must be followed.
 No proof of test or quarantine is required, but fans need to check in via the NHS Test and Trace app.

 There are also special areas for fans to watch matches in other cities including Manchester, Birmingham, and Glasgow.

 How can I follow the action?

-The BBC and ITV are broadcasting the matches.
+Both the BBC and ITV are broadcasting the final.